EFTEC/BladeOne/README.md

 ```
 ## Easy to use

-BladeOne is focused on a easy syntax that it's fast to learn and to write, while it could keep the power of PHP.
+BladeOne is focused on an easy syntax that it's fast to learn and to write, while it could keep the power of PHP.

 Let's consider the next template: